russel2512/Net_monitor/README.md

 **The program will:**

-- Detect the Ethernet cable unplugged from the Pico or the Ethernet port
+- Detect the Ethernet cable unplugged from the WS5100S or the Ethernet port on the router

 - Detect Network or Internet outages